How to Set Up AWS Athena with CUR for Cloud Cost Analysis

 Seamless Integration with Other Tools:

-• Economize integrates easily with popular tools like Slack and Datadog, enabling automated notifications and monitoring without the need to switch platforms.
+• Economize integrates easily with popular tools like Slack and Datadog, enabling automated notifications and monitoring without switching platforms.
 This integration is especially useful for teams already using these tools for operational monitoring and collaboration.

 Conclusion